 ISO 19650 part-2 sets out specific requirements for information management from design through to planning, procurement, construction, commissioning and close-out for built assets.

-Information management according to ISO 19650 requires the appointing party (UK: clients), lead appointed party (UK: lead designer or main contractor) and appointed party (UK: non-lead designers, sub-contractors and manufacturers etc) to carry out specific functions.
+Information management according to ISO 19650 requires the appointing party (UK: clients), lead appointed party (UK: anyone directly appointed by the client e.g. main contractor) and appointed party (UK: anyone appointed to the delivery team e.g. consultants and sub-contractors) to carry out specific functions.

 These include defining a clear set of information requirements, capability and capacity assessment, response to information requirements, information production, verification, validation and delivery.
 Given the range of activities that all project stakeholders need to carry out, implementing information management according to ISO 19650 at a business level must be treated as an organizational change and can be seen as a huge task at hand.